AdaGold/weather-report/README.md

 Wave 3:

 1. An element that displays the city name
-1. An element that contains a `<input type="text">` element, used to rename the city
+1. An element that contains an `<input type="text">` element, used to rename the city

 Wave 4: